Hungary to set up courts overseen directly by government

 “Like any other court, public administration courts will be filled with independent judges solely governed by the word of the law,” the government’s spokesman said on his blog.

-The government has requested an opinion on the of the Venice Commission, a panel of constitutional law experts of the human rights body Council of Europe, about the legislation.

-The Venice Commission confirmed it has received the request and is expected to adopt an opinion next year.
-It declined comment on Wednesday.

-Reporting by Krisztina Than; Editing by Robin Pomeroy
+Editing by Robin Pomeroy, Richard Balmforth